Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

 \subsection{Experiment Setup}

-The experiment setup is mostly concerned with aspects related to uncertain factors affecting the effectiveness and efficiency results: \begin{inparaenum} \item stochastic nature of the search-based technique; \item effectiveness and efficiency variances among the \gls{moea} solutions in a Pareto front; \item variance in the performance measurements of the overhead; and \item the execution environment. \end{inparaenum}

-\paragraph{Stochastic Technique} To deal with the stochastic nature of the search-based technique, we follow recommended practice~\citep{arcuri:11} and previous research on multi-objective \gls{tcp}~\citep{li:13,epitropakis:15,marchetto:16,dinucci:20}, and repeatedly execute each prioritization \num{30} times, i.e., for each project, version, and \gls{moea}.
-These repeated executions are called \enquote{repetitions} in the remainder of the paper.
+To deal with the stochastic nature of the \gls{sbsmbp} techniques, we follow recommended practice~\citep{arcuri:11} and previous research on search-based \gls{tcp}~\citep{li:13,epitropakis:15,marchetto:16,dinucci:20}, and repeatedly execute each prioritization \num{30} times, i.e., for each project, version, and \gls{sa}, which are called \enquote{repetitions} in the rest of the paper.
 The effectiveness calculations and results, unless otherwise specified, rely on all the repetitions for analyses.

-\paragraph{Result Variances in a Pareto Front} Regarding the variances within each Pareto front (for each project, version, \gls{moea}, and repetition), we select the solution with the median effectiveness for analysis, as similarly done by previous research on multi-objective \gls{tcp} which select a single solution for analysis~\citep{epitropakis:15,marchetto:16,dinucci:20}.
-Different selection strategies, such as choosing the solution at a knee point~\citep{branke:04}, are arguably less applicable in our context where the objectives are just proxies for the context-dependent effectiveness (i.e., \gls{apfdp} and \topthree{}) of \gls{tcp}; at least, it is unknown which selection strategy is best for \gls{tcp} (on benchmarks), and we consider such an investigation out-of-scope of this paper.
-The efficiency analysis, however, retains the measurements of all solutions, because with increased number of performance measurements rises the confidence that the results are representative~\citep{georges:07,maricq:18,laaber:19}.
+Regarding the variance of a Pareto front (for each project, version, \gls{moea}, and repetition), we select the solution with the median effectiveness for analysis as similarly done by previous research on multi-objective \gls{tcp}~\citep{epitropakis:15,marchetto:16,dinucci:20}.
+Other selection strategies, e.g, choosing the solution at a knee point~\citep{branke:04}, are arguably less applicable in our context where the objectives are just proxies for the context-dependent effectiveness (i.e., \gls{apfdp}) of \gls{smbp}.
+The efficiency analysis, however, retains the measurements of all the solutions because more performance measurements raise the confidence that the results are representative~\citep{georges:07,maricq:18,laaber:19}.